guilhermeolivsilva/competitive-programming/README.md

 # Usage

-Simply invoke the ``compile`` script from the project root with the following
+Simply invoke the ``tools`` script from the project root with the following
 arguments:

 * ``--platform`` (or ``-p``): the platform where the exercise was listed on